lliendo/Radar/README.rst

 Radar is general purpose monitoring system.
 It aims to be simple and extendable.
 It uses arbitrary check execution and server side plugins to provide maximum flexibility.
-It is entirely written in the Pythonprogramming language and is distributed under the LGPL v3 license.
+It is entirely written in the Python programming language and is distributed under the LGPL v3 license.